mumble-voip/mumble-www/content/blog/2010-09-06-mumble-for-ios-beta-test-phase1.md

 ---
 As promised some time ago, the beta test for Mumble for iOS-based devices has now gone live.

-The portal for the beta testing efforts can be found at <a title="Mumble for iOS Beta Portal" href="http://mumble-ios.appspot.com/" target="_blank">http://mumble-ios.appspot.com/</a>.
+The portal for the beta testing efforts can be found at ~~Mumble for iOS Beta Portal~~.
 If you are interested in testing the application, please read on for more information on joining the beta test.

 <!--more-->